maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 ![][Button 1]
 ![][Button 2]

-NOTE: Views an anchor tag for your buttons, they degrade well.
+NOTE: Use an anchor tag for your buttons with a class of `.button`; they degrade well and do not require JavaScript.

 Other Resources
 ---------------